notconf/notconf/README.md

 host directory to the `/yang-modules` directory in the container.

 Yang modules could also contain optional features that, by default, are disabled.
-At startup the container will look for the file `/yang-modules/enable-feature.csv` to determine if some features should be enabled.
-Each row of the file should start with a module name followed by comma and the name of a feature to enable.
+At startup the container will look for the file `/yang-modules/enable-features.csv` to determine if some features should be enabled.
+Each row of the file should start with a module name followed by comma and the name of a feature to enable, one pair per line.
-Note that the last line of the file MUST terminate with a newline.

 ``` shell
 # start the container and bind mount the `test` directory to `/yang-modules`